bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 In the following, these abbreviations are used:
 - `WWWWWWW` - the document type e.g. Invoice
 - `X.Y` - the version of the semantic library e.g. 0.3
-- `ZZZ` - the customization name e.g. core, e.g. extended
+- `ZZZ` - the customization name e.g. Core, e.g. Extended, e.g. Minimum

 The existence of the file `ERROR-RUNNING-RESULTING-XSLT-FOR-ZZZ-WWWWWWW.txt` indicates a problem in the XPath of the Schematron generated.
 This file contains the report of the problems, as well as the file `bpc/ZZZ/BPC-ZZZ-WWWWWWW-Data-Integrity-Constraints.error.txt`.
 Two steps are needed to determine where to fix the XPath problem: